“Technically astonishing, eclectic in repertoire, and prepared to explode cliches of what brass chamber music should sound like” - The Arts Desk

 He grew up in Eastbourne on the south coast, born into a musical family and nurtured by the East Sussex Music Service and local brass bands, which together provided a strong musical upbringing and laid the foundations for his early development as a musician.
 He later went on to graduate from the Guildhall School of Music & Drama with first-class honours in 2020, served two years as President of the Students’ Union, and completed a master’s degree with distinction at the Royal Academy of Music in 2024.

-A versatile musician, Harry’s wider freelance work spans commercial and crossover projects, including performances with the London Bollywood Orchestra, high-energy function bands, oompah groups, and folk ensembles.
-He works regularly in world-renowned studios such as Abbey Road, Angel, and Electric Lady Studios, and has contributed to a wide range of recordings, including the score for the Golden Globe-nominated American horror film Beau Is Afraid, recorded at Air Studios.
-His career has also featured performances such as playing to over 50,000 people with Stormzy at Wireless Festival and recording with The Jonas Brothers in New York.
-Most recently, he appeared both on screen and on the soundtrack of the Apple TV hit Masters of the Air, produced by Steven Spielberg, Tom Hanks, and Gary Goetzman, where he performed as part of the Century Bombers Band across several episodes.
+Harry’s wider freelance work spans commercial and crossover projects, including performances with some of the UK’s leading function bands, as well as oompah and world music ensembles.
+Recently, he has also worked with the London Bollywood Orchestra.
+He records regularly in world-renowned studios such as Abbey Road, Angel, and Electric Lady Studios, and has contributed to a wide range of projects, from the Golden Globe-nominated film Beau Is Afraid to sessions with The Jonas Brothers in New York.
+Other highlights include performing to a crowd of over 50,000 with Stormzy at Wireless Festival, and appearing both on screen and on the soundtrack of the Apple TV hit Masters of the Air, produced by Steven Spielberg, Tom Hanks, and Gary Goetzman, where he featured as part of the Century Bombers Band across several episodes.

-Harry is passionate about supporting emerging artists and shaping the future of the arts, a commitment he brings to both his playing and his professional work in the sector.
-Outside of music, Harry is a big fan of Italian food and wine, an avid follower of Liverpool FC, and enjoys travelling and discovering new places around the UK and Europe.
+Harry is passionate about shaping the future of the arts and is a strong advocate for supporting emerging musicians and portfolio careers, a commitment he brings to both his playing and his professional work in the sector.
+Outside of music, he is a big fan of Italian food and wine, an avid follower of Liverpool FC, and enjoys travelling and discovering new places around the UK and Europe.

 Harry plays on a Bach Stradivarius, 37G Bb & 239 C Trumpet & Flugelhorn.
 Shilke P5-4 Piccolo.